 Step 2—Seek treatment and get a medical certificate

-If you have not already done so, see a medical provider and ask them to give you a medical certificate that gives a precise diagnosis of the condition for which you are claiming workers' compensation, cause of the condition, date of injury, fitness for work, recommended treatment and other details as required.
+If you have not already done so, see a medical provider and ask them to give you Comcare's preferred certificate, the Certificate of Capacity that gives a precise diagnosis of the condition for which you are claiming workers' compensation, cause of the condition, date of injury, fitness for work, recommended treatment and other details as required.

 It is important that you submit a detailed medical certificate with any new workers' compensation claim.
 This ensures that we are able to make a timely determination about your claim and provide you with the support and treatment required to return to work and health sooner.

 Step 3—Complete a workers' compensation claim form